-Workbook Overview & How to Identify Personal Values Exercise in 5 Steps!
+How to Identify Values—A Coaching Exercise in 5 Steps!
+(Values Workbook Overview)

 Coach sat at desk with Personal Values Workbook and Laptop

-Identifying personal values is an important part of our clients' journeys towards authenticity, meaning/fulfilment and self-esteem.
-This Values Identification Workbook has 5 pages of activities to give your clients a very personal prioritised list of their Top 10 Core Personal Values using a tried and tested process!
-Values Identification Workbook 3D image
+I am often asked how to identify values with a client.
+Because identifying personal values is an important part of our clients' journeys towards authenticity, meaning/fulfilment and self-esteem.
+And this Values Identification Workbook has 5 pages of activities to give your clients a very personal prioritised list of their Top 10 Core Personal Values using a tried and tested process!

 I prefer a free-form approach for people to identify their personal or life values rather than choosing from a list (although there are times when using a sample list of values can be helpful).

-Instead I like people to take their time—each step perhaps a week or two apart—and given as homework to bring to our next session.
-Once the client has finished they have a list of 10 powerful core values which we can go back to again and again during the coaching.
+So this workbook helps people take their time.
+And once your client has finished all 5 steps they have a list of 10 powerful core values which you can go back to again and again during your coaching.

 But that's not all!
 My favourite part of the values process is the prioritisation, which really gets clients challenging assumptions about the way they think they SHOULD be, as opposed to what REALLY matters to them...

-The 5 Step Process inside this Personal Values Workbook
+The 5 Step Process inside this How to Identify Your Values Workbook

 Values Identification Workbook Page 3Step 1: Life Experience Review